gslama12/ASD-PROJECT-177/quizcraft/server/README.md

 #### `quiz-get-game-options`

 Retrieves the available options for creating games.

 Note that only `gameModes` and `difficulties` are relevant right now, `categories` can be ignored.
+The reason that `categories` should not be used is because [Trivia Database](https://opentdb.com/api_config.php) has only very few questions for specific categories, and even fewer when `gameMode` and `difficulty` is taken into account.
+Doing quizzes with few questions may lead to a bug that there are not enough questions to play a quiz.

 ##### Example